pdek1991/VigilSiddhi_V1/Readme.md

 # VigilSiddhi_V1

-VigilSiddhi is an extensible, multi-agent, real-time monitoring and alarm management system for broadcast and IT infrastructure.
-It integrates SNMP, Windows, iLO, IRD, Switch, and custom health checks, providing unified dashboards, alarm consoles, and history analytics.
-The backend is built on Python (Flask), Elasticsearch, MySQL, Redis Streams, WebSockets, and push notifications.
+**VigilSiddhi** is an extensible, multi-agent, real-time monitoring and alarm management system for broadcast, network, and IT infrastructure.
+It supports modern architectures with SNMP, Windows, iLO, IRD, Switch, and custom health checks, providing unified dashboards, alarm consoles, and history analytics.
+The backend is powered by Python (Flask), Elasticsearch, MySQL, Redis Streams, WebSockets, and push notifications.

 ---